Seymour, Indiana: Education

 Seymour Community Schools operates Seymour High School and eight other elementary and secondary schools in the city.
-The current system-wide school enrollment exceed 5,000 students.
+The current system-wide school enrollment exceeds 5,000 students.
 The local schools employ 650 people and are managed by a public board consisting of seven members of the community.
-The current board President is Art Juergens, a retired social studies teacher and coach.
+The current board president is Art Juergens, a retired social studies teacher and coach.
 Three hundred forty-two students graduated in the class of 2023.

-Trinity Lutheran High School, a private educational institution for grades 9–12 that first opened in 2000 on a newly donated 41-acre campus.
+Trinity Lutheran High School is a private educational institution for grades 9–12 that first opened in 2000 on a newly donated 41-acre campus.
 The school is owned and operated by the South Central Lutheran Association for Secondary Education, Inc., an association of 14 Lutheran congregations in Scott, Jennings, Bartholomew, and Jackson Counties.
 The school is accredited and in good standing by the National Lutheran School Accreditation (NLSA) organization of the Lutheran Church-Missouri Synod, Cognia, and also recognized as an accredited school by the Indiana Department of Education.
 Twenty-seven seniors graduated from TLHS's 19th class in May 2023.

-The Immanuel Lutheran School provides private K-8 and is full accreditation through the State of Indiana and the Lutheran Church Missouri-Synod.
-In addition to the core curriculum, Immanuel's comprehensive education offers a full fine arts program including music, band, art, and physical education.
-Students attending ILS have the option of enrolling in either Trinity Lutheran High School to finish their secondary education or enrolling at Seymour High School.
+The Immanuel Lutheran School provides private K-8 education and is fully accredited through the State of Indiana and the Lutheran Church Missouri-Synod.
+In addition to the core curriculum, Immanuel's comprehensive education offers a fine arts program including music, band, art, and physical education.
+Students attending ILS have the option of enrolling in either Trinity Lutheran High School or Seymour High School to finish their secondary education.

 The St. Ambrose Catholic School is a private school associated with St. Ambrose Church of Seymour Indiana.
 The school is a member of the Archdiocese of Indianapolis.
-The current facility opened in 1958 but the Archdiocese has offered private Catholic educational services to the community since 1858.
+The current facility opened in 1958, but the Archdiocese has offered private Catholic educational services to the community since 1858.
 Enrollment is open for students K-8.
-The school is overseen by St. Ambrose School Commission is an advisory committee that works with the school principal and pastor on the advancement of the school.
-The commission has nine members and meets six times per year.
+The school is overseen by St. Ambrose School Commission, which is an advisory committee that works with the school principal and the pastor.
 The school provides services in both English and Spanish.
 The school is fully accredited by the State of Indiana and nationally through Cognia.